MrAle98/BOF-RunPE/README.md

-# BOF PROCESS HERPADERPING
+# BOF runPE
-Beacon Object File partial implementation of process herpaderping technique.
+Beacon Object File executing arbitrary PE inside a sacrificial process through partial implementation of process herpaderping technique.
 All credits goes to `jxy-s` for his original project available here: https://github.com/jxy-s/herpaderping .
 The BOF takes as input a .exe filename on the remote machine and and a PE on the local machine and perform process herpaderping in order to execute the PE.
 It creates the file specified as first parameter.
 It uses pattern `{'\x82', '\x7f', '\x76', '\x7c'}` for overwriting the file content.

 ### Compilation